Explaining Machine Learning Models using Entropic Variable Projection: Conclusion

 \section{Conclusion}

 Explainability of \textit{black-box} decision rules in the machine learning paradigm has many interpretations and has been tackled in a large variety of contributions.
-Here, we focused on the analysis of the variables importance and sensitivity and their impact on a decision rule.
-This work is inspired by computer code experiments.
-Actually, when building a surface response in computer code experiments, the prediction algorithm is applied to new entries to explore its possible outcomes.
-In the machine learning framework, the framework is quite different since the test input variables must follow the distribution of the learning sample.
-Therefore, evaluating the decision rule at all possible points does not make any sense.
-To coper with this issue, we have proposed an information theory procedure to stress the original variables without losing the information conveyed by the initial distribution.
+Here, we focused on the analysis of the variables importance and their impact on a decision rule, at the global scale of the entire dataset.
+We satisfy the important constraint, in the machine learning context, that the test input variables must follow the distribution of the learning sample, as closely as possible.
+Therefore, evaluating the decision rule at any possible point does not make any sense.
+To cope with this issue, we have proposed an information theory procedure to bias the original variables without losing the information conveyed by the initial distribution.
 We proved that this solution amounts in re-weighting the observations of the test sample, leading to very fast computations and the construction of new indices to make clear the role played by each variable.

+We highlight that our strategy can be seen as a \textit{what if} tool, as counterfactual methods \citep{WachterHJLT18}.
+It indeed explains model decisions by quantifying how their outputs change when the machine learning data are transformed and thus captures some causal relationship.
+Nevertheless, existing counterfactual methods substitute individual counterfactual observations for individual baseline observations.
+In contrast, our strategy substitutes counterfactual datasets, with new variable distribution characteristics, for the original dataset.